 Natural wines typically have less than 25 parts per million (ppm) sulfites added, and therefore are more alive and susceptible to changing conditions, such as temperature fluctuation and movement.
 Commercially produced industrial wines can be loaded up with 300 ppm and may last longer once opened because of it.
 That being said, a high-quality, natural wine can last a week once opened, too, if stored properly.

 Age and Tannins

 Youthful, strongly tannic wines typically last longer after opening than lighter reds, those with fewer tannins, and those that have been well-aged.
-For example, a young Bordeaux less than ten years of age may last for a week while a well-aged Bordeaux with soft tannins and a few decades under its belt may begin to degrade from oxidation immediately.
-Fruity reds, like Boujoulais Noveau, will also degrade more quickly.
-Delicate reds like a soft Burgundy or Pinot Noir may also degrade from oxidation more quickly.
-In general, plan to drink a delicate, fruity, or well-aged red within three days, while a full-bodied, tannic red may last up to a week.
+For example, a young Bordeaux less than 10 years of age may last for a week, while a well-aged Bordeaux with soft tannins and a few decades under its belt may begin to degrade from oxidation immediately.
+Fruity reds, such as Boujoulais Noveau, will also degrade more quickly.
+Delicate reds like a soft Burgundy or pinot noir may also degrade from oxidation more rapidly, as well.

 Sugar and Alcohol Content

 Both sugar and alcohol act as preservatives, slowing oxidation.
 Therefore, dessert wines like Eiswein and Sauternes will likely keep longer than a dry riesling.
 The same goes for fortified wines, such as Sherry or Port.
 The higher alcohol content can extend the shelf life a bit when the wine is properly stored.